Certified Symbolic Finite Transducers: Formalization and Applications to String Analysis: Conclusion

 \section{Conclusion}

-In this paper, we have presented the first formalization of symbolic finite transducers in the proof assistant Isabelle/HOL.
-Our formalization provides flexible interfaces that facilitate diverse applications through two key features: support for $\varepsilon$-transitions in both inputs and outputs, and extensibility to various boolean algebras via the refinement framework.
+We have presented the first formalization of symbolic finite transducers (SFTs) and their most crucial algorithms in Isabelle/HOL.
+Our framework offers flexible interfaces that enable diverse applications, featuring support for $\varepsilon$-transitions on both inputs and outputs, as well as extensibility to various Boolean algebras through a refinement framework.
+To demonstrate the practical utility of our formalization, we applied formalized SFTs for analyzing sanitization for web applications, as well as certified string solving for complex constraints involving equality, concatenation, regular constraints, and replaceall, for which we confirm the efficiency and effectiveness of our approach on SMT-LIB 2025 benchmarks \cite{smtlib_benchmarks}.

-To demonstrate the practical utility of our formalization, we developed CertiStrR, an extension of CertiStr \cite{cpp/KanLRS22}.
-This implementation adds support for string replacement operations and has been evaluated on benchmarks from SMT-LIB 2024 \cite{smtlib_benchmarks}.
-The experimental results confirm both the efficiency and effectiveness of our approach.
-While we focused on string solving applications, our extensible framework for transition labels is broadly applicable to other domains, including program verification.

-Future work includes extending our symbolic formalization in two key directions: (1) Enriching the boolean algebra framework to support more complex theories, such as arithmetic constraints.
-(2) Incorporating prioritized transitions into SFTs, which would enable precise modeling of SMT-LIB's standard semantics for replacement operations, particularly the first-match behavior.
-These extensions will further enhance the expressiveness and practical applicability of our formalization while maintaining its formal verification guarantees.